 Known as MiCA, we explore the following: What do traders need to know?
-How might this new form of legislation impact the crypto markets?
-Why have we encountered recent delays and when are the regulations predicted to come into effect?
+How might this legislation impact the crypto markets?
+Why were there so many delays and when will the regulations come into effect?

 Let’s take some time to sort through the fluff in order to get down to the heart of the matter.